Risks of Penny Stock Trading

 If the company is in so much financial trouble that there's no chance it'll be able to pay off its debts, it may have to be broken up and have all of its assets sold off to its creditors.
 You're not getting any money out of that.
 You're not making 900 percent returns.
 Those 400 shares you bought at $0.25 per share are worthless and you've lost all that money.
 That happens sometimes.

-Struggling Companies and Buyouts May Be the Best Penny Stocks
+Struggling Companies and Buyouts May be Profitable

-Now American Airlines didn't go out of business.
-It merged with another company.
+American Airlines didn't go out of business.
+Instead it merged with another company.
 Sometimes that happens, or sometimes a stock gets bought out entirely (as was the case with Orchard Hardware, which Lowe's bought in late 2013).
 In that case, the acquiring company will often make a bid for the troubled company, based on what they think the company is really worth.
 That's probably the value of the assets: real estate, inventory, existing contracts minus existing liabilities.

 In the case of an acquisition, the acquiring company may either pay existing stockholders a fixed price per share or convert shares of the acquired stock into shares of the new parent company at some ratio.
 (In other words, you might get one share of AAL for every forty shares of American Airlines you held.)